cyberbotics/webots-doc/guide/object-buildings.md

 The original blender model was made by andreschneider ([http://www.blendswap.com/blends/view/65734](http://www.blendswap.com/blends/view/65734)).
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

+### ModernHouse Field Summary

+- `enableBoundingObject`: Defines whether to enable the bounding object or not.

+- `appearance`: Defines the wall appearance.

+- `windowAppearance`: Defines the windows appearance.

 ## Museum

 %figure "Museum model in Webots."